 In an interview situation you only have a short time to sell yourself to your prospective employer.
 So it’s worth preparing ahead for the questions you are likely to face.

-We will start with the usual general or ‘cliché’ interview questions that you may be asked.
+Let’s start with the usual general or ‘cliché’ interview questions that you may be asked.
+While you may or may not agree with the validity, relevance or fairness of some of the questions, you need to have answers available for them if they come up.
 Make sure you’ve considered answers to these questions so that you’ve already got an idea how you might answer them.
-Whilst you may or may not agree with the validity, relevance or fairness of some of the questions, you need to think about these questions and be prepared to have answers available, if asked.

 - Why do you want to work here?